Williamston Flatiron Restoration

-MHAworks worked closely with the Martin County Arts Council to breathe new life into the derelict 1917 Williamston Flatiron Building.
-When it was donated to the arts council, the building was near collapse.
-With the help of a Golden Leaf Foundation Grant, the 10,000 square foot facility has again become a cultural cornerstone of Williamston.
+MHAworks worked closely with the Martin County Arts Council to revitalize the derelict 1917 Williamston Flatiron Building.
+When it was donated to the arts council, the building was on the verge of collapsing.
+With the help of a Golden LEAF Foundation Grant, the 10,000-square-foot facility has again become a cultural cornerstone of Williamston.

 The space features a catering kitchen, gallery space, a community meeting room, a dance hall, and support spaces such as offices.
-The entire structure, roof, stairs, elevator, HVAC and electrical system were completely reworked all at a cost of $50/square foot.
-When speaking at the ribbon cutting, Dan Gerlach, president of the Golden Leaf Foundation, proclaimed he had never seen money go that far.
-It is the entire team’s commitment to maximizing value which yielded a truly unique and successful project.
+The entire structure, roof, stairs, elevator, and HVAC and electrical systems were completely reworked all at a cost of $50/square foot.
+When speaking at the ribbon cutting, Dan Gerlach, president of the Golden LEAF Foundation, said he had never seen money go that far.
+It was the entire team’s commitment to maximizing value which yielded a truly unique and successful project.

 Martin County Arts Council

 - Community Support